THE BEST BREAKFAST IN SAN LUIS OBISPO FOR EVERY PALATE

 Start your day off right with the best breakfast in San Luis Obispo.
 Breakfast is not only the most important meal of the day but also the yummiest.
 From quick to sit-down breakfast options to outdoor seating and convenience, we recommend the following favorites for quick, local and downright good breakfast places in San Luis Obispo.

 Most places also offer outdoor seating, perfect for those visiting who want to soak up as much Central Coast sunshine as possible or have a furry friend accompanying them.
-There are also some great breakfast options near the beach, which is only a 15-minute drive south on highway 101.
+There are also some great breakfast options near the beach, which is only a 15-minute drive south on Highway 101.
 If you find yourself out that way, be sure to check out Zorro’s Cafe & Cantina for traditional American and Mexican breakfast options.

 Who doesn’t love breakfast?
 Especially breakfast in SLO.
 Of course, breakfast means different things to different people, so what’s your style?
 Eggs benedict with a Bloody Mary?
 A piping hot stack of pancakes complete with sausage, eggs, and hashbrowns?
 Maybe a cup of joe and a muffin gets you all set for the day to come.
 Whatever you like, these SLO breakfast places deliver daily on delicious Central Coast style.

-Most designated breakfast places in San Luis Obispo offer a the full sit-down experience with hot dishes prepared to order.
+Most designated breakfast places in San Luis Obispo offer a full sit-down experience with hot dishes prepared to order.
 We personally love nothing more than to take in the ambiance at San Luis Obispo breakfast spots where a host greets you, escorts you to the perfect table, and serves up a hot breakfast that ticks all the right boxes on our morning meal checklist.

 With that in mind, take it SLO and easy with these breakfast options, ranging from upscale to hearty American fare.